 21. Hike in the Finca El Pilar Cloud Forest

-Finca El Pilar is a private nature reserve and cloud forest located just outside of Antigua Guatemala in San Cristobál El Bajo.
-You can go hiking, bird watching (hummingbirds in particular), camping, mountain biking, or relaxing in an on-site pool.
+Finca El Pilar is a private nature reserve and cloud forest located just outside of Antigua, Guatemala, in San Cristobál El Bajo.
+Visitors can go hiking, bird watching (hummingbirds in particular), camping, mountain biking, or relax in the on-site pool.

-Finca Colombia and Finca Filadelfia are alternative options, too, with coffee farm tours, restaurants, and lifestyle amenities for guests.
+Finca Colombia and Finca Filadelfia are alternative options, too, offering coffee farm tours, restaurants, and lifestyle amenities for guests.

 22. Go on a Tasty Coffee Farm Tour

 The Centro Cultural La Azotea in neighboring Jocotenango is a coffee museum and fully operational 150-year-old coffee plantation with a 19th-century working coffee mill.
 Also on-site is a Mayan music museum.
-You can tour the coffee museum/grounds for around Q75, which includes the entrance to the Finca, tour, and tasting.
+You can tour the coffee museum and grounds for around Q30, which includes the entrance to the Finca, tour, and tasting.

 Guided tours are available on-site and through this ATV coffee tour.

-You can also go at your own pace as you explore around!
-La Azotea is only 5 minutes from downtown Antigua, so it’s a great activity to do to learn about the coffee-making process with family or friends!
+You can also explore at your own pace!
+La Azotea is only 5 minutes from downtown Antigua, so it’s a great activity to do with family or friends to learn about the coffee-making process!

 23. Take an Authentic Guatemalan Cooking Class

-Last but not least on this Antigua Guatemala bucket list is an authentic Guatemalan cooking class!
-Ever wanted to take home the tasty flavors of Guatemala’s best dishes with you?
+Last but not least on this Antigua, Guatemala bucket list is an authentic Guatemalan cooking class!
+Have you ever wanted to take home the tasty flavors of Guatemala’s best dishes?
 Well, now you can.
-Iconic staples like pépian (stew) and tamales can make their way into your cultural recipe book.
+Iconic staples like pépian (stew) and tamales can make their way into your recipe book.

 In this private cooking class, you get to learn one-on-one from local chefs (Carolina and sous-chef Iris).
 After you prepare your own dinner, you’ll end the night atop a scenic rooftop to sample your dishes together with a view of Agua Volcano!